 Dune 45 – Sunrise above Namib desert

 The giant red dunes of Namib desert belong to the worldwide tallest of its kind.
 They pile up at Sossusvlei, were Tsauchab River disappears in the sand of Namibia.
-Only one of the sand heaps may climbed, that is the dune at kilometre 45.
+Only one of those sand heaps may be climbed, that is the dune at kilometre 45.
 It rises up some ~170 metres high and is built by 5-million-year old sand deposits of the Kalahari.
 From its top one my witness the play of colours a sunrise in the desert can paint.

 Get up early is half the battle

 There was no petrol station and no shop selling cold drinks when I visited Sesriem, the entrance to Namib dunes, for the first time back in 2003.
 Today that’s pretty different and you can even start with lobster for breakfast into the new day when staying at private-run Sossusvlei Lodge.
 One thing hasn’t changed though, that is state-run Sesriem Campsite having the privilege to open the national park gates to the dunes in the morning at first.
 And that’s why I am staying here again.

 With my jeep I gather at the gate about 20 minutes before it gets opened.
 I am by far not the only one embarking on a trip into the desert, but since I am a well prepared lone fighter I am the fastest and first one to start the drive into the desert.
 Also I am forerunner climbing dune 45… Oh yes, that bloody dune ascent…, another unforgotten thing dating back to 2003.
 At that time I didn’t even drag camera equipment to the top, but struggled with sand and sandals.